 - Jerk with a Heart of Gold: Bruce, big time, and the Jerk aspect of his attitude is the reason Dick cut ties with him.
 The Gold aspect comes in Episode 4, when Bruce admits to Dick that, as much as Dick made his mistakes, so did he.

-- Moe Greene Special: Deathstroke loses his right eye courtesy of Red Hood's Sniper Rifle.
+- Moe Greene Special: Deathstroke starts off with two, but loses his right eye courtesy of Red Hood's Sniper Rifle.

 - Moment Killer:

 - Batman himself does this in a flashback in Episode 2, calling Dick (Robin at the time) over his comm-link just as Dick's about to share a kiss with Barbara.
 The two attempt to kiss again, only for the irritated Bruce to snap, "Robin, now!"

 - Then in Episode 4, Oracle itself does this just when Dick and Barbara are on the verge of kissing.